-To:Bassett Creek Watershed Management CommissionFrom:Barr Engineering Co.Subject:Bassett Creek 2015 Flood Control Project InspectionDate:December 9, 2015Project:23/27 0051.36 2015 065
+To:Bassett Creek Watershed Management CommissionFrom:Barr Engineering Co.Subject:Bassett Creek 2016 Flood Control Project InspectionDate:December 7, 2016Project:23270051.37 2016 4065

-In accordance to the Operation and Maintenance Manual for the Bassett Creek Flood Control Project, an annual inspection is required to review the condition of the flood control features.
-The flood control project was turned over to the local sponsor during 2002.
-Therefore, inspection of the flood control features was initialized during the fall of 2002, which was the first formal inspection by the BCWMC.
-Except as noted the annual inspections have been performed during the years 2002-2015.
+In accordance to the Operation and Maintenance Manual for the Bassett Creek Flood Control Project, an annual inspection is required to review the condition of the Flood Control Project (FCP) features.
+The FCP was turned over to the local sponsor during 2002.
+Therefore, inspection of the FCP features was initialized during the fall of 2002, which was the first formal inspection by the BCWMC.
+Except as noted, the annual inspections have been performed during the years 2002-2016.
 Inspections were not performed during 2003, 2011, and 2013 due to BCWMC budget considerations.
-Some of the municipalities have performed independent inspections of several of the structures.
-The municipalities are responsible for routine cleaning, including debris removal, brushing, and tree removal from the BCWMC Flood Control Project features located within their city.
-The TAC is in the process of discussing the municipal and BCWMC responsibilities for maintenance and repair of the Flood Control Project features located maintenance and repair of the Flood Control Project features located neuroperties are responsible for routine cleaning.
+Some of the municipalities have performed independent inspections of several of the FCP features located within their city (see Table 1 at the end of this memo).
+The municipalities are also responsible for submitting the completed Bassett Creek Flood Control Project Maintenance Record from the previous year's inspection.
+To date, maintenance records following last year's inspection have only been provided by the City of Plymouth.
+It is important that the BCWMC receive these records, as the inspection and reporting are essential to ensure the BCWMC maintains its eligibility to receive federal funds to repair or replace FCP features in the event of a catastrophe.